Kopamed/Raven-bPLUS/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+# This is now discontinued

+if you want to make any large contributions dm me after creating a fork

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our